Skip to main content

 • It gives students the opportunity to make informed choices about their future direction

-• The programme helps to develop relationships between students, Industry Training Organisations (ITOs), Tertiary Institutes and employers.
+• The programme helps to develop relationships between students, Workforce Development Councils (WDC), Tertiary Institutes, and employers.
 It supports the student in developing a more ‘tertiary’ type of study arrangement with rigour and accountability, while still in a secondary School environment and with full School support

 Course outline: